OVP Venture Partners

 Series B in 2006

-GenoLogics, Inc. is a company that specializes in laboratory information management systems designed to enhance the diagnosis and treatment of diseases.
-Based in Victoria, Canada, with an additional office in Redwood City, California, GenoLogics offers the BaseSpace Clarity LIMS, a solution utilized by research and clinical laboratories to efficiently track samples from receipt to result.
-This system aims to reduce costs, improve accuracy, and ensure rigorous quality control.
-The company focuses on translational medicine, genomics sequencing, systems biology research, and data management across multiple laboratories, facilitating collaborative initiatives in biomedical research.
-Founded in 2002, GenoLogics operates as a subsidiary of Illumina Inc., contributing to advancements in early disease detection, prevention, and treatment.
+GenoLogics, Inc. is a software development company that specializes in laboratory information management systems to enhance the diagnosis and treatment of diseases.
+Founded in 2002 and headquartered in Victoria, Canada, with an additional office in Redwood City, California, GenoLogics offers its BaseSpace Clarity LIMS, which supports research and clinical laboratories by tracking samples throughout the testing process.
+This platform facilitates improved accuracy, cost reduction, and quality maintenance.
+The company focuses on translational medicine and systems biology, providing solutions that enable integration across multiple laboratories and enhance biomedical research efforts.
+As of August 2015, GenoLogics operates as a subsidiary of Illumina Inc.

 GainSpan